 Additional race information can be found at https://kingofthejames.com/.

 The King is back once again!
 The King has returned ready to share his spoils and take-on those that challenge his reign.
-Join us for the fifth, somewhat more annual, ‘King of the James’ Adventure Triathlon.
+Join us for ‘King of the James’ Adventure Triathlon.
 This event will traverse the James River’s mountain-esque terrain through the city of Richmond.

 Individuals and teams will battle it out as they mountain bike Buttermilk, run the Forest Hill Trail loop and North Bank Trails, and paddle the urban whitewater found deep in the heart of the city’s fall line.
 This race isn’t for the faint of heart, and there can only be one king of the James.
 A solo participant must be able to complete the course by possessing the skills of an EXPERIENCED trail runner, EXPERIENCED mountain biker, and EXPERIENCED whitewater kayaker and possess all of the necessary equipment and safety gear.